1950s chevrolet in Havana used for tourist trips.

 Cuban girls enjoying rum cocktail.

-How do pre-paid tourist cards work, and where do I get one?
+Do I need a prepaid tourist card, and where do I get one?

-Pre-paid MLC tourist cards are sold at Cuban banks and exchange bureaus.
-The cards come in three USD equivalent amounts: $1000, $500, and $200.
-Refills are in the same fixed amounts.
-The one-time card cost is $5 USD.
+Prepaid MLC tourist cards are sold at exchange bureaus (CADECAS).
+They come in five amounts: 50, 100, 200, 500, and 1000 dollars.
+Refills are added in these same fixed amounts.
+The one-time card cost is $ 5 USD.

-Pre-paid MLC tourist cards only work in Cuba.
+Prepaid MLC tourist cards only work in Cuba.
 You cannot transfer funds into or out of the card.
-However, you can refill them and use them to withdraw Cuban pesos from Cuban bank machines.
+However, you can refill them and use them to withdraw Cuban pesos from Cuban bank machines at the rate of 110 pesos for one dollar.

 Your name is not attached to the card.
-No replacements or refunds are provided if you lose the card or forget your PIN.
+Replacements or refunds aren’t possible if you lose the card or forget your PIN.
 The card is not redeemable for US funds but is valid for two years.

 Travel with Cuba Explorer means fewer money worries in Cuba

-Major expenses on your Cuba Explorer tour are prepaid: accommodations, transportation, day excursions, and most meals.
-You only need cash for gratuities, optional evening entertainment, extra libations, souvenirs, and meals not included in your trip package.
+Major expenses during your Cuba Explorer tour are prepaid: accommodations, transportation, day excursions, and most meals.
+You only need cash for gratuities, optional evening entertainment, extra libations, souvenirs, and meals not listed in your tour package.

-Tips from seasoned travelers and Cuba travel advisers
+Tips from seasoned travelers and Cuba travel advisors

 Don’t be overwhelmed.
-Make a simple plan before travel.
+Make a simple expense plan before travel.
 Here’s a summary of what our travelers say worked best for them.
-Cuba travel advisers concur.
+Cuba travel advisors concur.

-• Budget a minimum of $100 per day in US dollars.
-You can bring more for hiccups or larks.
+• Budget a minimum of $ 100 per day in US dollars.

 • Keep the rest of your money in US dollars, which you’ll have no problems spending while in Cuba.

-• Rest assured, Team Cuba Explorer is happy to answer money questions and assist with Cuba’s money matters.
+• Rest assured, Team Cuba Explorer is happy to answer money questions and assist with Cuba money matters.
 So feel welcome to call, email, or chat with us.